QijingZheng/pyband/README.md

 ![band_with_kname](examples/band_with_kname.png)

-In some cases, if you are interested in finding out the characters of each KS states, e.g. the contribution of some atom to each KS state, the flag `--occ atoms` comes into help.
+In some cases, if you are interested in finding out the characters of each KS states, e.g. the contribution of some atom to each KS state, the flag `--occ atoms` comes to help.

 ```$ pyband --occ '1 3 4'```